maxhu08/dotfiles-old/README.md

 # dotfiles-old

+> [!CAUTION]
-> **WARNING** These are my old dotfiles which are not managed with gnu stow.
+> These are my old dotfiles which are not managed with gnu stow.
 To see my new dotfiles which use gnu stow, check out https://github.com/maxhu08/dotfiles

 ## info